 - How long will the audit take?

-The purpose of the audit is to verify the wages reported for your workers are accurate, to verify you have filed all the appropriate reports, and to verify that the information associated with your UI account is correct.
+The purpose of the audit is to verify the reported employee wages are accurate, workers are correctly classified as independent contractors or employees, all the appropriate reports have been filed, and the information associated with your UI account is correct.

 - How many years will be audited?